A Candidate of a Least-Massive Black Hole at the First 1.1 Billion Years of the Universe: Results

 \subsection{A Candidate AGN at $z=5$}

 \target\ shows a remarkably red NIRCam color among the selected compact LBGs, based on our initial \textsf{SExtractor} photometry.
-This was later confirmed by our additional photometry with a two-dimensional image modeling tool \textsf{Galight} \citep{Ding20, Ding21}, which we report in Table~\ref{tab:photometry_HST}.
+The unique photometric color was later confirmed by our additional photometry with a two-dimensional image modeling tool \textsf{Galight} \citep{Ding20, Ding21}, which we report in Table~\ref{tab:photometry_HST}.
 The photometry with \textsf{Galight} assumes that the central source is a combination of point spread function (PSF) and a two-dimensional S\'{e}rsic profile.
 The PSF models applied in each filter are based on a library of point source profiles sampled from the CEERS images.
 More details on the \textsf{Galight} analysis with \JWST\ images are presented in \citet{Ding22}.
 In this paper, we use the total magnitudes to characterize the SED of \target\ in the following analysis.
-The \CFHT, \HST, and \Spitzer\ magnitudes available for this source are also reported in Table~\ref{tab:photometry_HST}, while for \HST/WFC3 F105W, F125W and F160W, we also applied \textsf{Galight} to update the photometry from the catalog.
+We found that the central pixels in the F115W image are dominated by the PSF, which indicates that the effective radius is $<0.02$ arcsec, or $<0.13$ kpc.
+This upper limit of the source size is well below the $1\sigma$ range of $z\sim5$ LBGs at the rest-frame UV magnitude of $-20.0$ \citep[0.3--1.0 kpc; ][]{Shibuya15}.
+The \CFHT, \HST, and \Spitzer\ magnitudes available for this source are also reported in Table~\ref{tab:photometry_HST}, while for \HST/WFC3 filters we also applied \textsf{Galight} to update the photometry from the catalog.
+There is no X-ray counterpart in the Chandra catalog of \citet{Nandra15} within a 5\arcsec search radius.

-We note that there is a faint companion source to the upper left of the NIRCam images (Figure~\ref{fig:sed}).
+We note that there is a faint companion source visible in the NIRCam images (Figure~\ref{fig:sed}).
 The NIRCam coordinate of this source is (R.A., Decl.) $=$ (14:19:17.628, $+$52:49:48.79), approximately $0.23$ arcsecond to the south of \target.
-The 2D flux distribution of this companion is simultaneously fitted with \textsf{Galight} to deblend the two sources, as we report in Table~\ref{tab:photometry_HST}.
+The 2D flux distribution of this companion is simultaneously fitted with the main source by \textsf{Galight} to deblend the two sources, as we report in Table~\ref{tab:photometry_HST}.
 This companion is not identified in the reddest F410M and F444W filters.
-The effect of blending on the photometry of those two filters is likely minor, because the companion is $\approx1$ mag fainter than \target\ in the SW filters and the difference becomes $>2$ mag for F277W and F356W.
+The possible blending of the companion source in these red filters is likely a minor issue, because the companion is $\approx1$ mag fainter than \target\ in the SW filters and the difference becomes larger with $>2$ mag for F277W and F356W.